NethermindEth/Forta-Agents/SafeSnap-Agents/Cooldown-Alert/README.md

 ## Description

-This agent detects transactions with high gas consumption
+This agent detects when a question, based on its `question_id`, begins its cooldown period.

 ## Supported Chains